 Lifetime Achievement Awards

 Please tell us in up to 500 words about anyone living who has left a lasting imprint on the legal community of Connecticut.
-We are looking for lawyers from a wide range of practice areas; and from the public and private sector; from big and small firms; from corporate legal departments; from all regions of the state.
+This category is open to a wide range of practice areas, including public and private sector; from big and small firms and corporate legal departments from all regions of the state.
+To nominate yourself, a friend or colleague, please submit a nomination.

 Attorney of the Year

-Open to all firms.
-This award goes to the lawyer who has had outstanding success or achievement in 2019, and can take the form of litigation or pro bono efforts, effective advocacy for legislation or social causes, tangible achievements in leadership roles in bar organizations or anything else that had a significant impact on the Connecticut legal community.
+Open to all firms and lawyers.
+This award goes to the attorney who has had outstanding success or achievement in 2020.
+This can take the form of litigation or pro bono efforts, effective advocacy for legislation or social causes, tangible achievements in leadership roles in bar organizations or anything else that had a significant impact on the Connecticut legal community.
+To nominate yourself, a friend or colleague, please submit a nomination.

 New Leaders in the Law